 The user will reconfigure their camera system for use on a tripod, handheld, shoulder rig, slider/dolly, jib/crane, and so forth.
 Strip the cam down to make it lightweight or to fit it into a tight space, or build it up for maximum capability.
 Parts for configuring rigs & shoulder mounts are standardized and widely available (see my related post here).

 My dream camera wish-list appears below.
 It’s essentially a sensor in a box.
 All specifications are approximate — the camera could be somewhat smaller/larger, cost somewhat more/less, have somewhat more/less resolution, and so forth.

 I think current technology can accommodate such a design at this price point.
-In fact, the new Blackmagic Production Camera 4K shows it should be possible to do most (but not all) of what’s on my list for far less than $4,000 US if you were to remove the BMPC-4K’s recorder and LCD.
-I list an approximate price of ~$5,000 US below because I assume a ~5K sensor with higher than 30 fps capability is more-expensive than the sensor in the BMPC-4K.
-But I believe the issue really is configuration, not technology.
-Maybe we’ll see something like this at NAB Expo 2014?
+In fact, the new Blackmagic URSA Mini 4.6K and Blackmagic Production Camera 4K shows it should be possible to do most (but not all) of what’s on my list for less than $5,000 US if you were to remove the camera’s recorder and LCD.
+I believe the issue really is configuration, not technology.
+Maybe we’ll see something like this at NAB Expo

 - No built-in monitor or EVF!

 - Sensor size: ~S35, the cinema standard.
 Nice and wide, and much easier to “pull focus” than with stills-camera 135-format (5DM3).
 See: Sensor size chart, Sensor size comparator